A structured facilitation method to guide groups from raw data to clear decisions without getting stuck.

 This is why tools like the ORID method are valuable — they provide a simple path to organize discussions and build stronger communication skills.

-What the ORID Method Is
+What is the ORID Method

 ORID Focused Conversation Method was developed by the Institute of Cultural Affairs (ICA), a global organization dedicated to advancing social innovation through participatory methods.